daniel-rdt/whisper_fine_tune_lith/README.md

 ## Training Pipeline

 In the `Training Pipeline` as a first step, it needs to be made sure that an appropriate GPU is being used or assigned respectively.
-Then the pre-processed common-voice dataset is loaded from hopsworks.
+Then the pre-processed common-voice dataset is loaded from `Hopsworks`.
 Then, to perform the model training, a datacollector needs to be defined.
 Again the WhisperProcessor is utilized here.
 As evaluation metric `Word Error Rate (WER)` is used.
 The from the `whisper-small` checkpoint the model is trained using the `Seq2SeqTrainer` from HuggingFace transformers.

 There are two different approaches that can be used to improve model performance when training the model: